A school nurse is authorized to provide to prekindergarten through grade 12 students nursing services in a school setting.

 be currently registered in Minnesota as a public health nurse under the Board of Nursing.

-A professional license shall be renewed according to the rules of the Board of Teaching governing professional licensure.
+A professional license shall be renewed according to the rules of the Professional Educator Licensing and Standards Board governing professional licensure.
 Evidence of current Minnesota Board of Nursing registration as a licensed registered nurse is also required.

 In order to retain licensure as a school nurse, current registration as a registered nurse and registration as a public health nurse must be maintained at all times.
 Lapse of this registration or licensure is grounds for revocation of licensure as a school nurse.